killerapp/mem8-plugin/commands/m8-research.md

 1. **Read any directly mentioned files first:**
    - If the user mentions specific files (tickets, docs, JSON), read them FULLY first
    - **IMPORTANT**: Use the Read tool WITHOUT limit/offset parameters to read entire files
-   - **CRITICAL**: Read these files yourself in the main context before spawning any sub-tasks
+   - **CRITICAL**: Read these files yourself in the main context before spawning any subagent tasks
    - This ensures you have full context before decomposing the research

 2. **Analyze and decompose the research question:**